-Note that each set of data points falls primarily in a horizontal plane, indicating a lack of strong correlation with the pull strength.
+Figures 2 and 3 show a scatter plot of the weld mark's minor diameter for both the header and pin welds versus peel strength for a worn out electrode and a new electrode respectively.
+Note that each set of data points falls primarily in a horizontal plane, indicating a lack of strong correlation with the peel strength.

-Figure 2 - Body (Diamonds) and Pin (Squares) dimensions versus pull strength - worn electrode.
+Figure 2 - Worn Electrode Header (Rounds) and Pin (Squares).

-Figure 3 - Body (Diamonds) and Pin (Squares) dimensions versus pull strength - new electrode.
+Figure 3 - New ElectrodeBody (Rounds) and Pin (Squares

-A comprehensive regression analysis also showed no correlation between any dimension, new or worn electrode and pull strength.
+A comprehensive regression analysis showed no correlation between any dimension, new or worn electrode and peel strength.
 Therefore, visual inspection of each weld represents an economic loss to manufacturing and does not create any quality assurance for the end customer.